OthankQ/100-days-of-code/r1-log.md

 ### R2D16

 Got an email from Google Japan I applied a few days back saying there will be an online coding quiz next week.
 Going over basic algorithms with Python like recursive and arrays.

+### R2D 17/18

+Flew through the algorithm book.
+Will need to go back to it.
+Also need to understand quick sort better.
+Spent more time than necessary trying to setup a Flask server using WSL because I couldn't get zsh to work.